-The scores of the written Memorials and the Oral Argument Sessions will be used to determine each Participant Team's score in the Preliminary Round.
+The scores of the Oral Argument Sessions will be used to determine each Participant Team's score in the Preliminary Round.
 In the event that a Participant Team argues in more than two (2) Preliminary Round Oral Argument Sessions, all three (3) oral scores shall be averaged (Rule 9.3.3).